Max-Derner/python-lessons/Lesson_00/07_loops.md

 while condition:
     # do a thing
 ```
-So, we covered conditions in the latter part of the "[operations](./05_operations.md#boolean-operations)" section under "Boolean operations".
+We covered conditions in the latter part of the "[operations](./05_operations.md#boolean-operations)" section under "Boolean operations".
 You can have:
 ``` python
 While True: